A guide to the best Zendesk Shopify plugins in 2026

 Comparing Zendesk's native AI vs. dedicated Zendesk Shopify plugins

 Zendesk has its own suite of AI tools, which might make you wonder if you even need a third-party plugin.
-While Zendesk's AI is certainly capable, it's worth looking at how it's packaged and what that means for your wallet and your workflow.
+Zendesk's AI is an impressive and mature platform, and it's worth looking at how it's packaged to see what fits your workflow.

 Zendesk's built-in AI pricing and features